smoldata/smol-maps/README.md

 # Smol Maps

-Note: this is a work in progress.
+Note: this is a work in progress port from the more feature-complete [php-smol-maps](https://github.com/smoldata/php-smol-maps).

 ## Dependencies